Contents:

 Steel Pennies 1943

-The 1943 steel penny is easily recognized by its silvery luster, which sharply contrasts it with other copper coins.
-Although the coin was strong, its zinc coating rapidly wears off and some specimens rust.
+The 1943 penny made out of steel is easily recognized by its silvery luster, which sharply contrasts it with other copper coins.
+Although it was strong, its zinc coating rapidly wore off, and some specimens rusted.

 Characteristics | Description |